safiire/n65/README.md

   - More unit tests for each instruction
   - I may make this into a Rubygem
   - Maybe I can put some better error messages.
+  - I would like to add some Macros to generate settings for the PPU and APU, (values for locations like $2000 and $2001, the $4000s, etc.)

  Some new additions:
   - Ported NES101 tutor to this assembler.